S3 method for class 'SpatVector'

 rowwise() allows you to compute on a SpatVector a row-at-a-time.
 This is most useful when a vectorised function doesn't exist.

-Most dplyr verbs implementation in tidyterra preserve row-wise grouping, with the exception of summarise.SpatVector().
+Most dplyr verbs implementation in tidyterra preserve row-wise grouping.
+The exception is summarise.SpatVector(), which return a grouped SpatVector.
 You can explicitly ungroup with ungroup.SpatVector() or as_tibble(), or convert to a grouped SpatVector with group_by.SpatVector().

 Usage